Indianblanketcontinuingeducation88/authentik-frosted-theme/README.md

 Email
 ```

-Set **Password stage** to the Password stage configured in the previous section.
+Set **Password stage** to the Password stage configured in the previous section (dedefault is `default-authentication-password` unless you changed/customized it)

 Enable: